astronomer/astro-docs/ac/v1.10.10/01_get-started/03_security.md

 |---|---|---|---|---|
 | CVE-2020-13944 | 2020-09-16 | Apache Airflow versions < 1.10.12 | In Apache Airflow < 1.10.12, the "origin" parameter passed to some of the endpoints like '/trigger' was vulnerable to XSS exploit. ([Details](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-13944)) | Use Docker image with one of the following AC Versions: <ul><li>1.10.10-5</li><li>1.10.7-15</li></ul> |

-### Astronomer Certified Docker Images
+### Astronomer Core Docker Images

-This section lists security related updates/mitigations in the Astronomer Certified docker images.
+This section lists security related updates/mitigations in the Astronomer Core docker images.

 | CVE            | Date       | Component | Versions Affected                                                                                                                          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            | Remediation                                                                                                          |
 |----------------|------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|